Shivumahamani34/hello-world/README.md

 My first repository
 Hi Friends!

-I am a computer science engineer with knowledge of some programmimg languages.
+I am a computer science engineer with knowledge of some computer programmimg languages.
-Currently, I want to learn about the JavaScript.
+I want to learn more about the JavaScript.